el-bess/naming-cheatsheet/README.md

 Naming things is hard.
 This sheet attempts to make it easier.

 ## English language

-Use English language when naming your variables and functions.
+Use English language when naming  variables and functions.

 ```js
 /* Bad */